sz-balage/DrumBuddy/README.md

 > 📝 On first launch, DrumBuddy will request permission to access your **Documents** folder for exporting and storing user data.

+If you wish to run the whole stack, you can use the docker-compose-dev.yml file for the database.
 ## Usage
 After installation:
 - Create an account, or continue in offline mode (as a guest)